Ahmad-Zaky/folio_okapi_local_environment/README.md

 ```
 folio init          # removes existing tables and data if available and creates the necessary stuff, and exits Okapi.
 folio purge         # removes existing tables and data only, does not reinitialize.
+folio start         # stop all running modules first and then start over with okapi
-folio restart       # stop all running mocules and restart over with okapi
+folio restart       # stop all running modules first and then restart over with okapi
+folio stop          # stop all running modules.
+folio stop <port>   # stop one module by port number.
 folio without-okapi # running modules without okapi, its helpful when you run a module placed in modules.json directly with an already running okapi on the cloud
-foliostop           # stop all running folio modules
-foliostop 9131      # stop one running module by port
 okapi               # run okapi with development mode
 okapi_initdb        # run okapi with initdatabase mode, which removes existing tables and data if available and creates the necessary stuff, and exits Okapi.
 okapi_purgedb       # run okapi with purgedatabase mode, removes existing tables and data only, does not reinitialize.